 A resale certificate is a document that allows businesses to buy products without paying sales tax on them, as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.

-You can fill out Form 51A105 – Resale Certificate provided by the Kentucky Department of Revenue after you receive your sales tax permit.
-You can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
+You can fill out the Form ST-4 Sales Tax Resale Certificate provided by Massachusetts if you have a sales tax permit in the state.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 Need help?
-Read our blog: How to Get a Kentucky Resale Certificate for your Business
+Read our blog: How to Get a Massachusetts Resale Certificate for your Business

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-Kentucky is a party to this program, meaning it follows the uniform rules and definitions established by SST.
+However, Massachusetts is not a party to this program, meaning it does not follow the uniform rules and definitions established by SST but has its own sales tax regulations.

-In Kentucky, the sales tax is made up of only the statewide sales tax.
+In Massachusetts, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
 To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.
-Use TaxHero’s Kentucky Sales Tax Calculator to compute for sales tax.
+Use TaxHero’s Massachusetts Sales Tax Calculator to compute for sales tax.

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Kentucky and sells to a customer in Louisville, KY, with a ZIP code of 40214.
+Suppose an out-of-state seller satisfies the economic nexus criteria in Massachusetts and sells to a customer in Boston, MA, with a ZIP code of 02109.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |